GNOME/gimp-help/README.md

     git shortlog -sn <release tag>..HEAD

+* Note: the above is not always complete for translators since most translations are committed by language team coordinators, not necessarily the persons that did the actual translation.

 * Check if the authors.xml have to be adjusted for this release.
-(Not needed for every minor release).

 * Bump the version number (help_(major, minor, micro)_version) in
   configure.ac, commit, push.
-Rule of thumb: It should be documented the current GIMP stable release.
+Rule of thumb: It should document the current GIMP stable release.
 The minor version aligns therefore with the current stable release.